 Homemade Frozen Burritos are one of my secret weapons when it comes to easy, quick meals.
 Packed with all your favorite ingredients, these delicious burritos are so much better than what you can buy in stores and can be popped out of the freezer at any time for a hearty meal that's ready in 3 minutes.

-As we continue diving into Back to School recipes, these homemade frozen burritos rank up there as one of my favorites.
+As we continue diving into easy pantry recipes, these homemade frozen burritos rank up there as one of my favorites.
 Not only are they much healthier than the store bought varieties, they also are much more affordable and you can make up a huge batch to keep in the freezer in less than an hour.
 Plus it's really easy to mix up the flavors and make burrito combos that everyone in your family will love.

 Now while I am going to share a specific frozen burrito recipe packed with corn, black beans, peppers, and quinoa, you can really make these with any of your favorite ingredients.
 I like to set out a whole array of ingredients and make up different combinations so that we always have a good selection in the freezer.